 - 2.21.
-The 2011 Census reveals that the number of residents of working age (16-74) was 1949.
-Of this figure, 1521 (78%) were economically active, and 428 (22%) were economically inactive. - 2.22.
-There are a number of businesses distributed throughout the Parish, including at each of the 4 villages.
-In addition a recent permission at Handcross Garden Centre has approved the demolition of the garden centre building to and construction of industrial units for B1(business) and B8 (storage) use2. - 2.23.
+The 2011 Census reveals that the number of residents of working age (16-74) was 1,949.
+Of this figure, 1,521 (78%) were economically active, and 428 (22%) were economically inactive. - 2.22.
+There are a number of businesses distributed throughout the Parish, including at each of the four villages.
+In addition, a recent permission at Handcross Garden Centre has approved the demolition of the garden centre building and construction of industrial units for B1(business) and B8 (storage) use.2 - 2.23.
 Given the Parish's proximity to Gatwick Airport, London and the south coast, it is considered a number of residents commute out of the Parish for employment purposes.